antonfirsov/docs/2017/01-Jan/core-image-processing/core-image-processing.md

 The easiest way to process images with .NET Framework is to use [the built-in System.Drawing APIs](https://msdn.microsoft.com/en-us/library/mt481535(v=vs.110).aspx).
 The implementation in .NET Framework is however relying on the GDI+ features in Windows, and was not included in .NET Core, which needs to be cross-platform.

-This library is a .NET Core port of [the Mono implementation of System.Drawing](https://github.com/mono/mono/tree/master/mcs/class/System.Drawing).
+CoreCompat.System.Drawing is a .NET Core port of [the Mono implementation of System.Drawing](https://github.com/mono/mono/tree/master/mcs/class/System.Drawing).

 If you have existing code relying on System.Drawing, using this library is clearly your fastest path to .NET Core and cross-platform bliss: the performance and quality are fine, and the API is exactly the same.
 Be careful however when using the library cross-platform, to include the [runtime.osx.10.10-x64.CoreCompat.System.Drawing](https://www.nuget.org/packages/runtime.osx.10.10-x64.CoreCompat.System.Drawing) and / or [runtime.linux-x64.CoreCompat.System.Drawing](https://www.nuget.org/packages/runtime.linux-x64.CoreCompat.System.Drawing/1.0.0-beta009) packages.
-Another important consideration is that on Windows, like `System.Drawing`, and like the Mono implementation, `CoreCompat.System.Drawing` relies on GDI+, which is a client API that was never designed for multi-threaded server environments.
+Another important consideration is that on Windows, like `System.Drawing`, and like the Mono implementation, `CoreCompat.System.Drawing` still relies on GDI+, which is a client technology that was never designed for multi-threaded server environments.
 There is going to be locking issues that may make this solution unsuitable for your applications.

 ```csharp
 using System.Drawing;